LuisPalacios/LuisPalacios.github.io/docs/about.md

 This blog is dedicated to keep my technical notes, mostly in the Linux or software development environment.
 Everything is done **in Spanish**, remember you can always click on the "Translate" buttom in your browser for a **real-time translation** 🤗.

 Started with [NibbleBlog](http://www.nibbleblog.com), then [Wordpress](https://wordpress.org/) and now using [jekyll](http://jekyllrb.com), hosted on [GitHub Pages](https://pages.github.com).
-All notes are licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en).
+All notes are licensed under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0//deed.en).
 Sharing in social networks is welcome, as long as the corresponding attribution of authorship is made and not allowing in any case, the derivation of work or lucrative use of the same by third parties.

 In this [note]({% post_url 2021-04-19-nuevo-blog %}) I describe how I set up this static blog, sources available at [LuisPalacios.github.io](https://github.com/LuisPalacios/LuisPalacios.github.io).
 Public link: [www.luispa.com](https://www.luispa.com).